fanout/pushpin-c1m/README.md

 ## Limitations

-For now, the goal is to handle lots of connections that are mostly quiet, using the HTTP transport.
+For now, the goal is to handle lots of connections that are mostly quiet, without large broadcasts, using the HTTP transport.

-A valid use-case for lots of connections with limited throughput could be a chat room service with 10,000 rooms, each with 100 participants.
+A valid use-case for lots of connections without large broadcasts could be a chat room service with 10,000 rooms, each with 100 participants.
 With the default `message_hwm` (25,000), up to 250 rooms could generate a message at the same time without drops or extra latency.

 If you need greater throughput, run more than one instance.